Hole in the Wall (Justified): Plot

+Present day

 In the present day, Raylan (Timothy Olyphant) receives a phone call from a former acquaintance/romantic partner, Sharon Edmonds (Aja Evans), who is now a bail bondswoman in Knoxville, Tennessee.
 She enlists Raylan's help in finding a fugitive named Jody Adair (Chris Chalk), who is hiding out in Lexington and wanted by the Knoxville police.
 Raylan finds Jody at his wife's house after she refuses to let him and he prepares to take a gun from his car.
 He takes him into custody after a standoff in which Raylan subdues Jody by shooting the airbag in his Jeep, making it blow up in Jody's face.

 Boyd (Walton Goggins) confronts Oxy dealer Hiram (David Ury) as he owes him money.
 Hiram claims that a newly-arrived preacher motivated him to turn religious and abandon his criminal life.
 Boyd causes an explosion outside and threatens Hiram to get the money or he will kill him.
 In Harlan, two teenage burglars, Benny (Casey Brown) and Roz (Alexandra Kyle), invade Arlo Givens' old house and start breaking into a wall.
 They see the bag with an ID for a "Waldo Truth" in the wall, and are about to take it when they see a car with police lights approaching.
 They run out of the house without the bag.
 Constable Bob Sweeney (Patton Oswalt) sees them but fails to catch them.

 Bob alerts Raylan, who shows up at the house with Jody in the trunk of his car.
 He and Bob find the bag, which contains an ID for someone named "Waldo Truth", and Raylan stashes it in his trunk along with Jody.
 They leave the house, unaware that Benny and Roz are watching them.
 Raylan goes to a hardware store to inquire about Arlo's work on the house.
 He runs into Roz, who flashes him to distract him.
 She escapes and Raylan discovers that this was a distraction so they could steal his car.
-Meanwhile, Ellen May (Abby Miller) is visited by a constant client, Arnold (Brian Howe), who gives him an undisclosed drug.
+Meanwhile, Ellen May (Abby Miller) is visited by a constant client, Arnold (Brian Howe), who gives her an undisclosed drug.
 Arnold dresses in a bear costume, but Ellen May, under the influence of drugs, shoots him when she mistakes him for a real bear.
 Ava (Joelle Carter) reprimands Ellen May for her actions, although Arnold won't press charges.